CHUNLIN-RD/CHUNLIN-RD/RISC-V_Assembler/README.md

 ### To run the code:

->* Step1: Make an code.txt
+>* Step1: Make an code.txt.
->* Step2: Read the Restrictions
+>* Step2: Read the Restrictions.
 >* Step3: Run!

 ### Restrictions:

->* Please only input decimal numbers to I-type instructions
+>* Please only input decimal numbers to I-type instructions.
->* All letters must be lowercase
+>* All letters must be lowercase.
->* Only work with R, S, I type instructions
+>* Branch labels do not allowed in single line.

 ### Input: